Best Cable Trap Exercises For Strength & Size

 How Do I Build My Trap Muscles With cable?

-To build bigger, stronger traps, you should add the above-mentioned exercises to your upper body training sessions.
+You should add the above-mentioned exercises to your upper body training sessions to build bigger, stronger traps.
 The upper traps can be developed through common exercises such as shrugs and upright rows, while the mid-traps can be developed through pulling the shoulder blades together.

 Do cable rows work traps?

-Yes, cable rows do work the traps muscle.
-Cable rows are an excellent exercise to build middle back muscles, and this also works on mid and lower traps.
+Yes, cable rows do work the trap muscle.
+Cable rows are an excellent exercise to build middle back muscles, which also works on mid and lower traps.

 Takeaway